also available in the book: Chronological Crue Vol.1 - The Eighties

 called Top Rock Development Corporation.

 Vince goes on a ten-day white-water rafting trip down Idaho's Snake

 River.
 He calls Sharise on his way home who tells him of an altercation

 she just had with Izzy Stradlin' of Guns N' Roses at the Cathouse club.

-After trying to advance on Sharise and being turned down, Stradlin’ pulled her top down in front of many people.
+After trying to advance on Sharise and being turned down, saying she

+pulled her top down in front of many people.
 Sharise slapped him in the

 For the second successive time, the title track to the new Crüe album

-Sweet as the B-side track.
+Sticky Sweet as the B-side track.
 It’s Mötley’s first Top Ten hit,

-climbing as high as number six and charting for sixteen weeks, the longest of
+climbing as high as number six and charting for sixteen weeks, the

-movie Scarface.
+similar to the movie Scarface.
 Mick's original riff for Dr. Feelgood

 Mötley Crüe’s fifth album is released, titled Dr. Feelgood.
 Costing